Smoky Hill High School

-Smoky Hill High School is located in Aurora, Colorado, United States.
-It enrolls around 2,600 students.
+Smoky Hill High School, commonly Smoky or SHHS, is located in Aurora, Colorado, United States.
+It has an attendance of 2,133.
 Smoky Hill is part of the Cherry Creek School District and was the second high school built by the district in 1974.

-It goes by the short name 'Smoky'.
-The name comes from the fact that the school is located not far from the Smoky Hill Trail, an old pioneer trail stretching from Kansas to Denver.
+The name originates from the Smoky Hill Trail, a historic trail stretching from Kansas to Denver.
+The trail is also the namesake of Smoky Hill Road, where the school is located.

 Curriculum

 In 1991, Smoky Hill became the second high school in Colorado to offer the International Baccalaureate Program.
-Since that time Smoky has been recognized in Newsweek's nationwide list of excellent high schools.
-In 2006, Smoky Hill's AVID program was the only school in the AVID Western Division to be recognized as a National Demonstration School with Distinction.
-Smoky Hill also supports the Advanced Placement program and offers nineteen AP classes.
+Since then, Smoky Hill has consistently been recognized in Newsweek's nationwide list of excellent high schools.
+Additionally, in 2006, Smoky Hill's AVID program was the sole school in the AVID Western Division to receive recognition as a National Demonstration School with Distinction.
+Smoky Hill also strongly supports the Advanced Placement program, offering a total of nineteen AP classes.

 Renovations

-In the summer of 2010, the Cherry Creek School District began renovations to improve the overall functionality of the building.
-The windows were enlarged, the pool area was completely reconstructed, new carpet was installed, and the general aesthetics of the school were modernized to comply with more current styles in design.
-All renovations were completed before the 2010–2011 year, except for the pool area, which was completed during the first quarter of the school year.
+In the summer of 2010, the Cherry Creek School District initiated renovations to enhance the overall functionality of the building.
+These renovations included enlarging the windows, completely reconstructing the pool area, installing new carpet, and modernizing the general aesthetics of the school to align with contemporary design styles.
+All renovations were finished before the start of the 2010–2011 academic year, with the exception of the pool area, which was completed during the first quarter of the school year.